guanghuizhang0328/guanghuizhang0328.github.io/_pages/publications.md

 * [3]. **Guanghui Zhang\***, Xinran Wang & Steven J. Luck.
 Evaluating the effects of regularization strengths and number of crossfolds on the performance of  SVM-based decoding of EEG data. **in preparation**.

-* [2]. **Guanghui Zhang**, Xinran Wang, Ying Xin,Weiqi He & Wenbo Luo.
-The impact of downsampling on data quality, univariate measurement and multivariate pattern analysis in event-related potential research. **Submitted to Cortex**.
+* [2]. **Guanghui Zhang**, Xinran Wang, Ying Xin,Fengyu Cong, Weiqi He & Wenbo Luo.
+The impact of downsampling on data quality, univariate measurement and multivariate pattern analysis in event-related potential research. **in preparation**.

 * [1]. **Guanghui Zhang**, Ying Xin, Liting Song, Xinran Wang, Lihong Chen, Weiqi He & Wenbo Luo.
 Temporal dynamics of perceptual integrity and semantic congruency during color-word processing: An ERP and decoding study. **Submitted to NeuroImage**.